 This curly fido is also intelligent, alert, responsive, and eager to please its owners, so training is a breeze.
 But no matter the size, Poodles can be shy and sensitive.

 The Bernese Mountain Dog, a gentle giant

 The Bernese Mountain Dog is massive compared to the Mini Poodle.
 (Okay, maybe not that big.)
-Its size is impressive, though: they can weigh between 80-110 pounds (36 to 50 kg) and can be as tall as 28 inches (71 cm).
+Its size is impressive, though: it can weigh between 80-110 pounds (36 to 50 kg) and can be as tall as 28 inches (71 cm).

 Bred to work the cold farms of Switzerland, Berners have stocky builds and long, thick fur.
-They’re known about its particular tri-color coat, which is why you can find Mini Bernesepoos in so many colors and color combinations.
+They’re known for its particular tri-color coat, which is why you can find Mini Bernesepoos in so many colors and color combinations.